ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 cat ~/.ssh/id_rsa.pub
 ```

 Copy and paste the output to our [SSH key uploader](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).
+Note: It can take a few minutes for newly uploaded keys to sync out to the clusters so your login may not work immediately.

 ### Connect on macOS and Linux